Priyankaa2495/Stamatics_DeepFlow/Deepflow_mini_assignment_1/README.md

-## Mini Assignment 1
+##  Mini Assignment 1 – Zomato EDA

-This project is a comprehensive Exploratory Data Analysis (EDA) of Zomato's restaurant data.
-The goal was to uncover meaningful insights about restaurant trends, cuisines, pricing, ratings, and location-based patterns using Python, pandas, and visualizations.
+This project is a comprehensive **Exploratory Data Analysis (EDA)** of the **Zomato Restaurants Dataset**.
+The goal is to uncover meaningful insights about restaurant trends, cuisines, pricing, ratings, and location-based patterns using Python and visualization libraries such as `pandas`, `matplotlib`, and `seaborn`.

-The dataset used is the Zomato Restaurants dataset.
-It contains details such as:
+---

+### Dataset Overview

+The dataset contains information about various restaurants listed on Zomato, including:

-Restaurant names
+- Restaurant names

-Location and city
+-  Location and city

-Cuisines served
+-  Cuisines served

-Online delivery availability
+- Online delivery availability

-Ratings and votes
+-  Ratings and number of votes

-Average cost for two
+-  Average cost for two people

-Types of services (Dine-out, Delivery, etc.)
+-  Types of services (e.g., Dine-out, Delivery, etc.)

-Cleaned and preprocessed the dataset (handle missing/null values, fix inconsistencies)

-Analyze:
+---

+###  Data Preprocessing

+- Handled missing/null values
+- Standardized inconsistent entries
+- Removed irrelevant or duplicate data
+- Converted currency and rating formats (if required)

+---

+###  Analysis Performed

-Most popular cuisines
+-  Identified the most popular cuisines across regions

-City-wise restaurant distribution

-Online delivery trends

-Ratings vs cost relationships

-Which features affect a restaurant's success

-Use visualizations to understand data patterns
+-  Analyzed city-wise distribution of restaurants
+-  Explored trends in online delivery
+-  Examined the relationship between cost and ratings
+-  Investigated key features that influence restaurant success

+---

+###  Visualizations

+Various graphs and charts were used to extract and represent insights clearly:

+- Bar plots and pie charts for distribution analysis
+- Heatmaps for correlation and missing values
+- Scatter plots for relationship mapping (